 The following describes potential issues that employees with cognitive impairments may face when working in a cubicle environment, some preventative measures the employer can take to minimize difficulties, and accommodations that can be made for employees who have cognitive impairments.

-Cognitive impairments may be a result of one or more of the following conditions: Attention deficit disorder or attention deficit hyperactivity disorder, Asperger syndrome, bipolar disorder, brain aneurysm, cancer, chronic fatigue syndrome, depression, epilepsy, fibromyalgia, head injury, learning disability, migraine headache, mental retardation, multiple sclerosis, post-traumatic stress disorder, sleep disorders, and stroke.
+Cognitive impairments may be a result of one or more of the following conditions: Attention deficit disorder or attention deficit hyperactivity disorder, Asperger syndrome, bipolar disorder, brain aneurysm, cancer, chronic fatigue syndrome, depression, epilepsy, fibromyalgia, head injury, learning disability, migraine headache, ID/DD, multiple sclerosis, post-traumatic stress disorder, sleep disorders, and stroke.
 Other conditions may also result in short- or long-term cognitive limitations.
 JAN receives many calls asking for accommodation ideas to assist these individuals with performing their job activities in cubicle environments.
 The following is a summary of these ideas.

 1. Employees with cognitive impairments may experience disorganization in their cubicles.
 This is due, in part, to the compressed work and storage space of a cubicle, which may not be used efficiently or effectively.
 Setting up files, labeling and organizing work materials, and stocking the workstation with necessary supplies can help employees be more organized.